mph-/lcapy/doc/tutorial.rst

               20⋅s

-Here `ZPK()` prints the impedance in ZPK (zero-pole-gain) form while `standard()` prints the rational function as the sum of a polynomial and a stricltly proper rational function.
+Here `ZPK()` prints the impedance in ZPK (zero-pole-gain) form while `standard()` prints the rational function as the sum of a polynomial and a strictly proper rational function.

 The corresponding parallel R-L-C network yields